natdosan/natdosan.github.io/recipes_predictor.md

 We ask the question, "does our final model perform better for recipes of 5 star reviews than it does for recipes of all other ratings?
 Our evaluation metric will again be precision, and our hypotheses are as follows:

 - **Null Hypothesis**: Our model if fair.
 Its precision among recipes of 5 star reviews and 4 star reviews and lower are roughly the same, and any differences are likely due to chance
 - **Alternative Hypothesis**: Our model is not fair.
-Its precision among recipes of 5 star reviews is higher than recipes of 4 star reviews.
+Its accuracy among recipes of 5 star reviews is higher than recipes of 4 star reviews.

-- **Test Statistic**: We will use the signed difference in precision as our test statistic, and our significance level will be 5%
+- **Test Statistic**: We will use the absolute difference in precision as our test statistic, and our significance level will be 1%

-Outcome
+After looking at the distribution and where the observed statistic lied, we saw that the result was statistically signifcant with a p-value less than 0.01 (our significance level), thus we reject the null hypothesis.
+This suggests our model is not fair, as it appears stastically biased towards the 5 star rating.
+This affirms our suspicion that our model was possibly biased due to the fact that there was a huge majority of results in favor of the majority class ratings while there was less of a favor towards the minority class ratings.
+Infact our test statistic was so far in the extreme direction that you could barely see the distribution.